SrEntropy/differentiable-logic-gate-Networks/README.md

 ---

-## Dataset & Testing
+## 🎯 Applications
+We implemented and tested DLGNs in two domains:

+1. **Event‑Driven Vision**
-- **MNIST (event‑driven images)** was used as the initial benchmark to validate the architecture.
+   - Benchmarked on the **MNIST event‑driven dataset** to validate classification accuracy.
-- The network achieved strong classification accuracy while demonstrating the feasibility of differentiable logic gate learning.
-- Next step: integration with a **real event‑driven camera**, extending the approach to neuromorphic hardware.
+   - Extended to integration with a **real event‑driven camera**, demonstrating feasibility for neuromorphic hardware and real‑time vision tasks.

+2. **Control: CartPole Balancing**
+   - Applied DLGNs to the classic **CartPole control problem**.
+   - The network learned residual corrections to stabilize the pole, showcasing how differentiable logic gates can support adaptive control policies.
 ---

 ## Features
 - Differentiable AND, OR, XOR, and other Boolean gates
 - Gradient‑based training for logical functions
+- Residual learning for hybrid symbolic‑connectionist models
 - Conversion utilities for exporting trained networks to Verilog
-- Event‑driven dataset compatibility
+- Compatibility with event‑driven datasets and control environments

 ---

-## Purpose
+## 🚀 Purpose
-This repo serves as a **research playground** for experimenting with differentiable logic gates.
+This repo serves as a **research playground** for experimenting with differentiable logic gates in both **vision** and **control**.
 It is designed for students, researchers, and practitioners interested in:
 - Neuromorphic computing
 - Symbolic‑connectionist hybrid models
-- Event‑driven vision and real‑time AI systems
+- Event‑driven vision systems
+- Adaptive control in dynamic environments
 ---

 ## Prerquisites